MoshitinEncoded/mokepon/README.md

     - ipconfig getifaddr en0 (**WiFi**)
     - ipconfig getifaddr en1 (**Ethernet**)

+That's all, have fun!

-*This project is an extended version that came from a web course.
-The same can be found [here](https://platzi.com/cursos/programacion-basica/).*
+*This project is an extended version made by me, from a free online course which you can find [here](https://platzi.com/cursos/programacion-basica/) (it's in spanish).*

 ## Sounds used